 I found myself with $50,000 worth of credit card debt, all of which I created on my own.
 That was on top of nearly $25,000 in other consumer debt, such as auto loans and an ill-fated Jetski loan.
 No one helped me use that little plastic card, so I had no one to blame but myself.
 After finally hitting a wall and realizing that it was going to take over 60 years to pay off my debt, I finally put my foot down and said enough is enough.

 I clawed my way back out of the large hole, penny by penny, and after 4 long years, I have paid off my last credit card.
 The best part is I saved money along the entire process and created a new method while doing so.
 Make sure to listen to me on the radio talking about my story.

 I am not a financial adviser, nor do I pretend to be one.
 Most people that comment on this website or share stories are not professionals as well.
 The only reason why I am here is because I can relate to most of you.
 I have been there and done that.
 I went though the same struggles that you have.
 I want to provide people that are working hard to pay off debt with the information that will allow them to roundup their finances and finally hogtie their debt.
 By providing my personal story, along with great tools and software that will work for you, I hope to spark the change that is needed to light the debt reduction fire!

-Debt Roundup was recently voted a 2014 top 10 finance blog for millennials by Badcredit.org
+Debt Roundup was voted top 10 finance blog for millennials by Badcredit.org